sdacic/sdacic.github.io/about/index.md

 ---
-layout: page
+layout: post
-current: about
+current: post
-title: About
+cover: assets/images/welcome.jpg
-navigation: true
+navigation: True
-logo: "assets/images/ghost.png"
+title: Welcome to Ghost
+date: 2017-07-27 10:00:00
+tags: [Getting started]
-class: page-template
+class: post-template
-subclass: "post page"
+subclass: "post"
+author: ghost
 ---

 Ghost is professional publishing platform designed for modern journalism.
 This is a demo site of a basic Ghost install to give you a general sense of what a new Ghost site looks like when set up for the first time.